ivy-llc/ivy/docs/overview/deep_dive/containers.rst

 For the :class:`ivy.Container`, there are also methods which are specific to the container itself, for performing nested operations on the leaves of the container for example.

-Overall, this results in the following five mutually exclusive groups of :class:`ivy.Container` methods.
+Overall, this results in the following four mutually exclusive groups of :class:`ivy.Container` methods.
 Each of these are explained in the following sub-sections.

 #.
 Container instance methods